bahsim/list-nest/docs/pre-development/02 - planning/03 - brandbook/04 - brand style.md

 The typography is clean, modern, and highly legible, aligning with the brand's focus on simplicity and usability.

 - **Primary Font**:
-  - **Poppins** (Google Font): A geometric sans-serif font that is approachable and versatile.
+  - **Nunito** (Google Font): A geometric sans-serif font that is approachable and versatile.
 Use for headings, titles, and key UI elements.

 - **Secondary Font**:
-  - **Inter** (Google Font): A highly legible font designed for digital interfaces.
+  - **Quicksand** (Google Font): A highly legible font designed for digital interfaces.
 Use for body text, descriptions, and smaller UI elements.

 - **Font Weights**:
   - **Bold (700)**: For headings and emphasis.